 My new Vanity Plate came in: 74 TR-6.
 Vintage NOS Cibie 35 Driving Lights were added to the front bumper.

 New Chrome Windshield Topper replaced the dull scraped up original.
 New Sun Visors and a Passenger Side Talbot Mirror was installed.

 A Radio Delete Plate was cobbled up.
 The infamous and ugly front and rear "Baby Buggy Bumpers" were removed for a cleaner look.

-Later on after a couple of years of ownership, we had the whole front end suspension rebuilt.
+Later on after a couple of years of ownership, I had the whole front end suspension rebuilt.

 This included shocks, bearings, polyurethane bushings, new brake slotted rotors and pads, and new parts where needed.

 Acting upon the advice of my trusted mechanic, Will Carroll, we sought out and found a vendor that could add vacuum advance to my original distributor.

 After 1973 the TR-6's had only vacuum retard and mechanical advance distributors.
 This was to compensate for U.S. Smog regulations in early 1970's.

 Rob at British Vacuum Unit - can do this all for you.
 Read the full story, it's all there on his web-site.